 When the Team Composition for Managers option is enabled, managers will see a plus button in the top right corner of My Team page, allowing them to send team requests to their team members.
 In order to learn how managers can build their teams and handle requests from this page, refer to this article.

 Managing Team Requests

 As a Superadmin or Power User with granted permission, You can check the status of user-manager associations from the Manage Team Requests page of the platform.
 From the All Users page, press the Manage Teams and Managers item in the top right corner, then select the Manage Team Request button that appears below.
 The Manage Team Request page lists all of the imported (associations imported with a CSV file), confirmed, pending, or not accepted user-manager associations in the platform.

 Besides the username and the role, the list shows the name and the type of manager linked to the user.
-If the user is associated to more than one manager, he or she will be listed several times, with a row for every association.
-Please note that the Role column is visible only if the Perform module is active in the platform.
+If the user is associated with more than one manager, he or she will be listed several times, with a row for every association.

 The Notification Date column shows the date when the status (Imported, Confirmed, Pending, or Not Accepted) was changed the last time, and it is thus linked to the Status column that can have one of the following values: